-By Prince A. Sanders, General Manager at Trump International Hotel & Tower
+By Prince A. Sanders, Managing Director at Park Lane Hotel New York

 I'd like you to take a minute to think about a time someone engaged with you while you were out shopping.
 Have you ever purchased a product or completed a transaction you were unsure about?
 What turned your "maybe" into a "yes"?
 Chances are, it was because someone worked to build a relationship and engage you.

 Today, many hospitality groups have woken up and realized that they need to be doing more to go above and beyond ensuring customer satisfaction.
 As a result, customers now expect satisfaction as the bare minimum.
 They don't just want to be satisfied, but they want to form an emotional bond with the business they support.
 This has created a new standard across the industry.
 Part of working in hospitality is always trying to surpass the standard, meaning that focusing on engagement will be pivotal.
 Otherwise, businesses risk being left behind in the dust.

 Personal Conversations are the Key to Lasting Bonds